sammoc/ProllySo/README.md

 - We do not collect analytics or usage telemetry.
 - We do not use advertising SDKs or tracking frameworks.
 - We do not create user accounts or profiles.
-- We do not access your contacts, camera, microphone, or location.
+- We do not access your contacts, camera, microphone or location.
 - We do not use cookies or any web tracking technology.

 ---